Home

 A day version so that you can wear your kilt casually, and a dress version when you wear your Highland Dress as formal evening wear.

-But as I said earlier, many people have a collection and with such a vast selection available, you may well decide that two are just not enough.
+As I said earlier, many people have a collection and with such a vast selection available, you may well decide that two are just not enough.

 Return from Sporrans to Kilt Accessories Page